ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones: Observing Work Zones

+As noted in Section~\ref{sec:dataset}, recognizing objects alone is insufficient; fine-grained local observations and understanding is essential, such as sign interpretation and human intent recognition.
+We define this challenge as ``observing''.
+For example, consider temporary traffic control (TTC) signs in Figure~\ref{fig:sign-mosaic}.
+Sign interpretation is valuable for both short-term navigation and long-term planning.
+For the purposes of our discussion, we break down sign interpretation into two sub-problems: recognizing the graphical elements and reading the text.
+We discuss challenges in current methods.

-\textbf{Detecting Fine-Grained Signs.} ``Graphics'' refers to the pictoral diagrams and figures that are frequently present in signs, such as arrows or stick figures that depict humans. \emphdatasetname dataset contains 62 different types of signs board ``graphics''.
-As observed in Fig~\ref{fig:img_stats}, the frequency distribution of these ``graphics'' is extremely long-tailed.
-In the coarse vocabulary considered in Section~\ref{subsec:recognize}, all the TTC signs were binned as the general ``TTC sign'' category.
-We instead consider a fine-grained vocabulary, where each sign-board ``graphics'' is considered a separate category -- expanding the label vocabulary to 49 classes.
+\textbf{Segmenting Fine-Grained Signs.} ``Graphics'' refers to the pictorial diagrams that are frequently present in signs, such as arrows or stick figures that depict humans. \emphdatasetname contains 62 types of signs board graphics.
+Frequency distribution of these graphics is long-tailed and we show some examples in Figure~\ref{fig:sign-mosaic}.
+In the coarse vocabulary considered in Section~\ref{subsec:recognize}, all TTC signs were binned into the general ``TTC sign'' category.
+Here, we consider a fine-grained vocabulary, where each sign-board graphics is a separate category, expanding the label vocabulary to 49 classes.
 However, scarce categories (sign graphics with less than 5 instances) were binned into ``Other'' category.